We make a web-based help desk for teams that insist on a delightful customer experience.More about the product

 Read through more resources just like this one along with online guides and infographics.More resources

-Brought to you by your friends at Help Scout and Support Driven
+Brought to you by Help Scout and Support Driven

 We’ve conducted an anonymous survey that asks customer support professionals around the world what they earn in regard to their gender, local cost of living, company size, seniority, skills and experience.